 The problem is, the bureaucracy becomes a branch of government unto itself, and one that can exceed all other branches.
-A dramatic example is the IRS, who can disregard basic Constitutional protections, and can seize our property without due process, and which has wide latitude to invade our privacy.
+A dramatic example is the IRS, which can disregard basic Constitutional protections, can seize our property without due process, and has wide latitude to invade our privacy.

 Another problem is one we have discussed, of the Deep White State: they may also exert covert pressure on the system to maintain balance and fairness.
 That, of course, leads to the risk of abuse of power; but that is a problem with all aspects of government, which is why checks and balances are so important.
 If there are abuses, other branches of government, and even other parts of the Deep White State, can also step in to address these.

 Which brings up a severe concern with the next branch of government: lobbyists, and the corporate money they represent.
 There is a myth that Ulysses S. Grant coined the word ‘lobbyist’ in the late 19th century, but there are examples of its use in England much earlier in the century.
 But even that is only the origins of the word, not of the practice of skewing government.
 Powerful interests – financial interests, overwhelmingly – have sought to influence power since the first king emerged at the beginnings of civilization.